Guiana Space Centre: ELS / Soyuz at CSG

 ELS is located on the territory of Sinnamary commune, 27 km from Kourou harbor.
 It is 10 km northwest of the site used for the Ariane 5 launches.
-Under the terms of the Russo-European joint venture, ESA will augment its own launch vehicle fleet with Soyuz rockets — using them to launch ESA or commercial payloads — and the Russians will get access to the Kourou spaceport for launching their own payloads with Soyuz rockets.
+Under the terms of the Russo-European joint venture, ESA will augment its own launch vehicle fleet with Soyuz rockets – using them to launch ESA or commercial payloads – and the Russians will get access to the Kourou spaceport for launching their own payloads with Soyuz rockets.
 Russia will use the Guiana Space Centre in addition to Baikonur Cosmodrome.
 The Guiana location has the significant benefit of greatly increased payload capability, owing to the near equatorial position.
-A Soyuz rocket with a 1.7 tones to geostationary transfer orbit (GTO) performance from Baikonur will increase its payload potential to 2.8 tones from the Guiana launch site.
+A Soyuz rocket with a 1.7 tones to geostationary transfer orbit performance from Baikonur will increase its payload potential to 2.8 tones from the Guiana launch site.

 The ELS project is being co-funded by Arianespace, ESA, and the European Union, with CNES being the prime contractor.
 The project has a projected cost of approximately €320 million, where €120 million are allocated for modernizing the Soyuz vehicle.
 The official opening of the launch site construction occurred on 27 February 2007.
-Excavation work however, had previously begun several months beforehand.

 On 13 September 2010, Spaceflight Now reported that after several delays in the construction of a mobile gantry the launch pad had been finished, and the first flight of the Soyuz was expected to occur in early 2011.
 By October 2010, 18 launch contracts were signed.
 Arianespace has ordered 24 launchers from Russian industry.

 On 21 October 2011, two Galileo IOV-1 and IOV-2 satellites were launched using a Soyuz-ST rocket, in the "first Russian Soyuz vehicle ever launched from Europe's Spaceport in French Guiana.".

+On 26 February 2022, Roscosmos announced that it was suspending operations at ELS as a reaction to international sanctions during the Russo-Ukrainian War.
+According to Stephane Israël, CEO of Arianespace, "there will no longer be Soyuz launches" from the Guiana Space Center.

+In April 2024 CNES put out a call to take over the launch pad.
+In September the same year MaiaSpace was chosen to use the pad for their two-stage Maia rocket.
+The company want to invest tens of millions of euros and aims for an inaugural launch in late 2025.
+ESA retains a right to select another company of their European Launch Challenge to also use the pad.